WDG2011/BananaJS/README.md

 # BananaJS
-Used the onclick function  to make a button change colour with Javascript!
+Hello everyone!
+I used the Javascript onclick function so when you press a button the button will turn yellow!
+Why not give it a try?